Stocks fall, oil tops $100 a barrel as Ukraine war rages

 Various companies have announced plans to scale back or pull out from ventures in Russia, or to suspend operations in Ukraine due to the conflict.
 The Russian central bank has also raised its key rate to 20% from 9.5% in a desperate attempt to shore up the plummeting ruble and prevent a run on banks.
 Russia's stock market remained closed on Tuesday.

+“Investors will certainly be looking for cues around whether the Fed chair is emphasizing their inflation-fighting responsibilities and then also balancing that with the potential impact that this military conflict may have" on inflation, Northey said.

+Meanwhile, a report on Friday will also show whether strength in the U.S. jobs market continued in February, allowing the Fed more leeway to raise rates.

 Several stocks made big moves on earnings.
-Target jumped 10.5% after reporting strong fourth-quarter financial results and saying it will invest up to $5 billion this year in physical stores, remodels and other initiatives.
-Workday rose 6.8% after reporting encouraging earnings.
+Target jumped 9.8% for the biggest gain in the S&P 500 after reporting strong fourth-quarter financial results and saying it will invest up to $5 billion this year in physical stores, remodels and other initiatives.
+Workday rose 4.9% after reporting encouraging earnings.

 Veiga reported from Los Angeles.